Investment in post-invasion Iraq: Healthcare

 Until the early 1990s, Iraq's healthcare system was considered one of the most advanced in the Middle East.
 Following the Gulf War, it began to deteriorate.
 Prior to the Iraq War, healthcare spending amounted to 50 cents (US) per Iraqi per year.
 Today, the Iraqi healthcare system has regressed to a chronic and smoldering condition.
 Infections are widespread, the infant mortality rate has surged, and medical shortages all threaten the once functioning medical system.
-US based NGO, Giving Children Hope, has an ongoing healthcare development program in Iraq that equips hospitals and clinics with needed supplies and equipment in conjunction with the US military.
+US based NGO, Giving Children Hope, had a healthcare development program in Iraq that equipped hospitals and clinics with needed supplies and equipment in conjunction with the US military.

-However, the situation in Iraqi Kurdistan is quite different.
-Due to their better stability as well as autonomy, the Kurdistan region enjoys health care superior to that under Saddam.
-Health workers have not left the provinces for neighboring counties, as they have in sectarian Iraq, and new programs for continuing professional education in major Iraqi Kurdish cities reflect the optimism of the area.
+However, the situation in Iraqi Kurdistan was quite different at the time.
+Due to their better stability as well as relative autonomy, the Kurdistan region enjoyed health care situation differed to that under Saddam.
+Health workers had not left the provinces for neighboring counties, as they had in other parts of Iraq, and new programs for continuing professional education in major Iraqi Kurdish cities reflected the optimism of the area.

-With the primarily Sunni Al Anbar governorate to the west experiencing increased stability due to the U.S. troop surge and the Sunni rejection of Al Qaeda in Iraq, International Health analysts hope to see improved health care there, as well.
-It remains to be seen whether non-governmental organizations and the Shiite-dominated central Iraqi government will take advantage of the enhanced security to enact sustainable services and other improvements.
-Local initiatives in June 2008 included contracting with the International Medical Corps for a comprehensive Anbar continuing medical education program, rights of return for expatriate health professionals, and an overhaul of nursing, with innovative programs paralleling the "diploma" nursing track of the West, and a goal of attracting women to nursing as a career (70% of Iraqi nurses are male).
+With the primarily Sunni Al Anbar governorate to the west experiencing increased stability due to the U.S. troop surge and the Sunni rejection of Al Qaeda in Iraq, International Health analysts hoped to see improved health care there, as well.
+It remained to be seen whether non-governmental organizations and the Shiite-dominated central Iraqi government would take advantage of the enhanced security to enact sustainable services and other improvements.
+Local initiatives in June 2008 included contracting with the International Medical Corps for a comprehensive Anbar continuing medical education program, rights of return for expatriate health professionals, and an overhaul of nursing, with innovative programs paralleling the "diploma" nursing track of the West, and a goal of attracting women to nursing as a career (70% of Iraqi nurses were male).